silogen/kaiwo/docs/docs/admin/configuration.md

 !!! info "Owner References"
     The controller establishes the `kaiwo` `KaiwoQueueConfig` as the owner of all the Kueue resources it creates.
 This linkage ensures that if the `KaiwoQueueConfig` is deleted, Kubernetes automatically cleans up all the managed Kueue resources (`ResourceFlavor`, `ClusterQueue`, `LocalQueue`, `WorkloadPriorityClass`).

+!!! warning "Kueue resource management"
+    By default, Kaiwo takes ownership of Kueue `ResourceFlavor`, `ClusterQueue`, `LocalQueue` and `WorkloadPriorityClass` resources.
+This means that resources of these types that are created manually, i.e. not via the `KaiwoQueueConfig`, may be deleted by the Kaiwo Controller.
+If you want to disable this behavior, set the `ENFORCE_KAIWO_KUEUE_OWNERSHIP` environment variable to `false` in the operator.

 The controller updates the `status.status` field of the `KaiwoQueueConfig` resource (`Pending`, `Ready`, or `Failed`) to indicate the current state of synchronization between the desired configuration and the actual Kueue resources in the cluster.
 This continuous reconciliation keeps the Kueue setup aligned with the central `KaiwoQueueConfig`.